Meniscus tear: Surgery, rehabilitation, costs

 Surgery for degenerative meniscus tears in elderly patients

 It is a bit more complicated when it comes to degenerative changes.
-Depending on how extreme the restriction of motion and symptoms, an attempt can be made to delay surgery with conservative treatment options.
+Depending on how extreme the restriction of motion and symptoms are, an attempt can be made to delay surgery with conservative treatment options.
 Even in the case of meniscus tears caused by degeneration - i.e. wear and tear - it can be important to smooth the joint surface and free the knee joint from cartilage-damaging blockages before knee arthrosis occurs.

 What happens before surgery for a meniscus tear?